War of 1812 Bicentennial

 June 18, 1812: A deeply divided United States declares war on Great Britain.
 War is declared for many reasons: continuing violations of American neutrality, forced enlistment of American sailors in the Royal Navy, rumors of British alliances with American Indian tribes, and a desire by some Americans to annex British Canada.

 Although the War of 1812 officially ended with the stroke of a pen in Washington, D.C., the men and women of 1815 saw the American victory on a field in Chalmette as the war's true end.
 It was also the beginning of a true American identity: no longer would Americans think of their country as a collection of states with different interests, but rather as a nation which drew its strength from its differences.
 E pluribus unum---"Out of many, one."

 From now through 2015, Chalmette Battlefield and other sites of Jean Lafitte will commemorate the 200th anniversary of the war that united the United States.
-Watch this page for updates, links, and other news about bicentennial events and mark your calendar now for January 2015 and the 200th anniversary of the Battle of New Orleans.
-Planning for commemorative events in the New Orleans area is now underway; click here to find out how to share your ideas.
-Information about War of 1812 events and programs is at the Chalmette Battlefield web page.
+Mark your calendar now for January 8-10, 2015, and the 200th anniversary of the Battle of New Orleans.
+If you have ideas for commemorating the bicentennial, click here to find out how to share them.
+Information about other War of 1812 events and programs is at the Chalmette Battlefield web page.